OISF/suricata/doc/userguide/rules/fast-pattern-explained.rst

 Appendix C - Pattern Strength Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From detect-engine-mpm.c.
+From detect/engine/mpm.c.
 Basically the Pattern Strength "score"
 starts at zero and looks at each character/byte in the passed in byte
 array from left to right.
 If the character/byte has not been seen
 before in the array, it adds 3 to the score if it is an alpha